 - Chinese zodiac animals: printable animal activities and crafts

-Although the internet is saturated with many lists of Chinese New Year crafts, we aim for authenticity.
+Although the internet is saturated with many Chinese New Year crafts lists, we aim for authenticity.
 Specifically, we have tried to exclude ideas that could be offensive to our culture (e.g., rice sensory bins and stereotypical images).

 Chinese New Year crafts about cultural traditions

 Printable Chinese lanterns for the Lunar New Year

 We love making these easy Chinese paper lanterns with our helpful template.
 These lanterns take 1 minute to make in just 5 steps!
 It’s a great craft for a wide age range -preschoolers and even grown-ups.
-Our template makes the project more accessible to people of various developmental levels.
+Our template makes the activity accessible to various developmental levels.

 Fun printable Chinese red envelopes

 Red envelopes 红包 (red packets) are essential for Chinese New Year!
 Our festive printables feature Chinese characters, including 福, 囍, 寿 or 壽, 家, 春, 好, and 恩, plus Christian phrases for those who are interested.

-Download our printable Chinese red envelopes, show your kids Chinese words (translations and instructions included in the printable pack), and decorate with gold!
+Download our printable Chinese red envelopes, show your kids Chinese words (translations and instructions included in the printable pack), and decorate them with gold!
 Bonus: red envelopes with cash are also the gift of choice in Chinese culture.

 Chinese New Year banners activity

 Pairs of red Chinese banners (couplets) are popular decorations for the Lunar New Year!
 Our printable Chinese banners also come with information sheets and English translations for kids to learn more about culture at home or school.
-This is a great activity for all ages.
+This activity is great for all ages.

 Chinese firecrackers Lunar New Year craft

-With red paper and gold tape, you can make your own lucky Chinese Firecrackers for Lunar New Year!
-Firecrackers are a really fun decorations!
+With red paper and gold tape, you can make lucky Chinese Firecrackers for the Lunar New Year!
+Firecrackers are fun and cool decorations.